SFPC-Projects/imperfect-pictures/README.md

 # Imperfect Pictures — Class Archive

 An open, draggable desktop of student projects for **Imperfect Pictures** at the [School For Poetic Computation](https://sfpc.study/) (SFPC).
-The site serves as a lightweight archive: each project is a node on the canvas with a caption (Creator and Project Title) that links to an internal project page, an external site, or downloadable file.
+The site serves as a lightweight archive: each project is a node on the desktop with a caption (Creator and Project Title) that links to an internal project page, an external site, or downloadable file.

 ## Live version